Hand make Recipe and Method

 Open the door, turn the bread around so it doesn’t scorch on one side, shut the door and drop the temperature down to GM5, 190°C or 375°F for 20 minutes.

-After this, check for doneness by removing from the tin, and tapping the bottom, just like with a normal loaf.
+After this, check the bread is cooked by removing from the tin, and tapping the bottom, just like with a normal loaf.
 It should sound hollow… If not, bang it back in for another 5 minutes or so!

 If it is done, cool on a rack for a minimum of 15 minutes before you scoff it!
 Resist that temptation to cut into it as soon as it comes out!
 You need to give it 15 mins to allow the steam to escape, which “sets” the bread.

-Also, if you half the above recipe and add “Italian herbs” to taste, it makes an awsome proper leavened 12″ pizza base.
+Also, if you half the above recipe and add “Italian herbs” to taste, it makes an awesome proper leavened 12″ pizza base.

 Bake it off for about 8 minutes minutes, then turning it down for about 7 minutes, then top it and bake it for about another 10 minutes, until the cheese bubbles…